gmoeck/gmoeck.github.com/_posts/2012-07-09-dont-make-your-code-more-testable.markdown

+---
+layout: post
+title: Don't Make Your Code "More Testable"
+---
 #Don't make your code "More Testable"
 In some ways I'm very excited that the Ruby community seems to have taken up the "Mocking/OO flag" so to speak lately.
 Most of the Ruby